Composables

 Utility Composables

 Utility composables provide atomic CSS classes for your design system.
-They typically follow the use<Context>Utilities
+They typically follow the use<Context>Utilities naming pattern:

-import { styleframe, type Styleframe } from 'styleframe';
+import { styleframe, type Styleframe } from "styleframe";

 export function useSpacingUtilities(s: Styleframe) {